mondoohq/cnquery/README.md

 Go to [console.mondoo.com](http://console.mondoo.com) to sign up.

-To learn about Mondoo Platform, read the [Mondoo Platform docs](../intro.md) or visit [mondoo.com](https://www.mondoo.com).
+To learn about Mondoo Platform, read the [Mondoo Platform docs](https://mondoo.com/docs/platform/home/) or visit [mondoo.com](https://www.mondoo.com).

 ## Private query packs

-Distributing cnqueries across your fleet
+Distributing queries across your fleet

 You can create and share query packs using the Query Hub feature of the Mondoo Console.
 The Query Hub creates a secure, private environment in your account that stores data about your assets.
 It makes it very easy for all assets to report on query packs and define custom rules for your fleet.